superroket169/pixelDrift/README.md

 # pixelDrift

+> [!Warning]
+> Currently switching to modular file structure
+> Code may have a lot of bug

 **A simple, pixel-based driving game/simulation focused on realistic drift physics.**

 `pixelDrift` is a C++ project that uses the **SFML** library.
 The goal is to create a fun, technical drift experience by using a dynamic friction model.
 The model checks the angle between the car's speed and its direction to create realistic drifting.